 Todays Guest: Pierrette Downer , Founder and Executive Director of BFRIN

-Pierrette Downer, Founder and Executive Director of BFRIN (Being Fitted Right IS Necessary) talks about the changes she made when her Nonprofit grew much bigger and she noticed that clients were being treated as numbers and not people.
+Pierrette Downer, Founder and Executive Director of BFRIN (Being Fitted Right IS Necessary) talk about the changes she made when her Nonprofit grew much bigger and she noticed that clients were being treated as numbers and not people.

 Introduction of Stephen Halasnik

 Welcome, everyone.
 My name is Stephen Halasnik and I am a CoFounder and Managing Partner of Financing Solution.
 Financing Solutions is the leading provider of Lines of Credit to Nonprofits.
-On a personal level, I have a 25-year career of building companies and I have the privilege to speak with nonprofit Executive Directors on a daily basis.
-If you like today’s podcast, please feel free to share it a friend.
+On a personal level, I have a 25-year career in building companies and I have the privilege to speak with nonprofit Executive Directors on a daily basis.
+If you like today’s podcast, please feel free to share it with a friend.

 Introduction of Pierrette

 Today, I am excited to be speaking with Pierrette Downer , Founder and Executive Director of BFRIN which stands for Being Fitted Right IS Necessary ….
-Pierrette Graduated Valedictorian from Bartram Academy of Business and Finance in 1994 and has committed herself to the humanities as well as research and implementation initiatives targeting the underserved community for the past 20+ years throughout the Tri State Area of Pennsylvania, New Jersey and Delaware as it pertains to counseling, breast cancer support as a Certified Mastectomy Fitter as well as through research and statistics projects.
+Pierrette Graduated Valedictorian from Bartram Academy of Business and Finance in 1994 and has committed herself to the humanities as well as research and implementation initiatives targeting the underserved community for the past 20+ years throughout the Tri-State Area of Pennsylvania, New Jersey and Delaware as it pertains to counseling, breast cancer support as a Certified Mastectomy Fitter as well as through research and statistics projects.
 During her tenure as Administrator at Temple University Hospital in the Community Development Division for 10+ years, she was successful in procuring and maintaining the CDC’s fiscal sponsor serving the redevelopment of the Tioga-Nicetown area of Philadelphia, Pennsylvania.